---->

 committed, and was basically a new energy-ether version of

-'thinking' or 'observing'.
+doing any signal-response 'thinking' or 'observing'.

 Einstein's famous equation E=mc² defined his postulated